We hear so much about obesity now that the emphasis seems to be on over-eating rather than malnourishment.

 It was with some surprise then, that I read that over one million people aged over 64 are malnourished in the UK.

 Good nutrition is essential for good health and resistance to illness and disease.
 Insufficient nutrition means people are more susceptible to illness and generally suffer poor health.
 Good nutrition means that wounds heal more quickly, people recover more quickly from any illnesses, they are more immune to diseases and are healthier.
-Apparently our nutritional requirements change as we become older and more research is needed in this area.
+Apparently, our nutritional requirements change as we become older but we need more research in this area.
 The researchers need to know how the messages between the gut and the brain change as we get older.
-They know we feel ‘fuller for longer’ as we age, that nutrients are absorbed more slowly, and that people’s sense of taste can diminish.
+They know we feel ‘fuller for longer’ as we age, that our bodies absorb nutrients and our sense of taste diminishes.
 Hence, nutrition is not just of utmost importance for growing children and teenagers; it is not to be taken lightly once we are over 65 too.

 Connect with us